NhuDTQ11/pdsnd_github/README.md

 Bike Share Data Analysis

 ### Description
-In this project, you will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-You will write code to import the data and answer interesting questions about it by computing descriptive statistics.
-Additionally, you will create a script that takes in raw input to provide an interactive experience in the terminal, presenting these statistics to the user.
+This project utilizes Python to analyze bike share data from three major cities in the United States: Chicago, New York City, and Washington.
+The goal is to explore the data and answer various questions by calculating descriptive statistics.
+Users will interact with a terminal-based script that allows them to input parameters and receive insights about bike share usage in these cities.

+### Features
+- **Data Exploration**: Load and explore bike share datasets from Chicago, New York City, and Washington.
+- **Descriptive Statistics**: Calculate and display statistics such as trip duration, most popular start and end stations, and user demographics.
+- **Interactive User Experience**: A terminal-based interface for users to input their preferences and get customized statistics.
+- **City-Specific Analysis**: Ability to analyze data for each city individually or compare statistics across cities.
+- **Error Handling**: Manage user input errors to ensure a smooth experience.

 ### Files Used
-- `chicago.csv`: Data for Chicago bike share system.
+- `chicago.csv`: Contains bike share data for Chicago.
-- `new_york_city.csv`: Data for New York City bike share system.
+- `new_york_city.csv`: Contains bike share data for New York City.
-- `washington.csv`: Data for Washington bike share system.
+- `washington.csv`: Contains bike share data for Washington.
-- `bikeshare.py`: Main Python script that contains the code for data analysis and user interaction.
+- `bikeshare.py`: The main Python script for data analysis and user interaction.

 ### Credits
-Special thanks to [Udacity](https://www.udacity.com/) for providing the data and inspiration for this project.
-Additional thanks to various blog posts and repositories that helped guide the development of this project, including:
+This project was inspired by resources from [Udacity](https://www.udacity.com/).
+Additional resources include:
 - [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/)
 - [NumPy Documentation](https://numpy.org/doc/stable/)
+- Various blog posts and tutorials related to Python data analysis.